Case study - image manipulation and production

 Precision Masking & Complex Selections

 Using Select Subject, Refine Edge, and manual mask painting to achieve clean, production-ready cutouts — including fine detail like hair strands and semi-transparent edges.
+I used this photo on my LinkedIn profile and wanted a clean headshot cutout.

 Getting a clean mask is harder than it looks — especially around hair and fine edges.
 This piece is about showing the difference between a quick auto-selection and a result that's actually production-ready.